hms-dbmi/stack/README.md

 - `repository`: This should specify the URL to the app's git repository.
 - `branch`: The particular branch to checkout when cloning the repo.
+- `packages`: Any packages listed for the Stack that this app depends on

+## Package Properties

+- `name`: The name of the package to be used when installing from PyPi/mirror
+- `path`: The path to the directory containing the package source
+- `build`: The build command Stack should execute when updating the package

 ## Setup